PHLAK/immich-compose/README.md

 Hardware Acceleration
 ---------------------

-To enable hardware accelerated transcoding uncomment the relevant lines in `hardware-acceleration.ms.yaml` based on your available hardware.

-To enable hardware accelerated machine learning uncomment the relevant lines in `hardware-acceleration.ml.yaml` based on your available hardware.
+To enable hardware accelerated _transcoding_ you may modify the values of the corresponding service for your hardware in `hwaccel.transcoding.yaml`.
+You may then set the `HARDWARE_ACCELERATION_TRANSCODING` option to the service name.

+To enable hardware accelerated _machine learning_ you may modify the values of the corresponding service for your hardware in `hwaccel.ml.yaml`.
+You may then set the `HARDWARE_ACCELERATION_MACHINE_LEARNING` option to the service name.

+> [!TIP]
-After making any changes to the above files you must run `docker compose up -d` to restart your containers.
+> After modifying the above files or configuration options you must restart
+> your container with `docker compose up -d` for the changes to apply.

 Configuration
 -------------